 Other names for Pressure Sores you may have heard:

 - pressure ulcer

 What is a pressure sore?

 A pressure sore is an area of the skin that is damaged due to loss of blood flow to the area.
 Unrelieved pressure is the most common cause of pressure sores in SCI.

 People with SCI are at high risk for developing pressure sores.
 Learn more in our Resource Library on how you can prevent pressure sores.

-Resources on Pressure Sores & Prevention
+Resources on Pressure Sores and Prevention

 - Building skin tolerance